enaskopelja/simple-photomath/README.md

 `python>=3.8`
 ## Installation
 `pip install -r requrements.txt`
-## Running
+## Usage
-`python api.py` starts Flask api on localhost:5000
+`python api.py` starts Flask api on `localhost:5000`

-`pyhon main.py` takes `image.jpg` as input from `images/` and returns the solution as a string.
+`POST /api/upload` expects a file named `image`, decodes it, recognizes and solves the written expression.
-Can save the classifier output (per recognized character) to `samples/from-inference/class-hash.jpg`
+Returns a textual representation of the result.